Thirty Flights of Loving: Development

 A first-person meal simulator was designed for Thirty Flights of Loving.
 The sequence included the main characters "enjoy[ing] street noodles."
 However, the idea was scrapped and replaced with the motorcycle ride featured in the final version.
-The gunfight scene portrayed in the game was supposed to have a "musical rhythm," inspired by the film Koyaanisqatsi and Baraka.
+The gunfight scene portrayed in the game was supposed to have a "musical rhythm," inspired by the films Koyaanisqatsi and Baraka.
 The last level of the game is modeled from the French National Museum of Natural History.
 Chung explained that when developing levels, he first spends time researching and "learning how things work."
 He elaborated that researching is important in "how it gives specificity and grounding" to a game.
 Thirty Flights of Loving is the seventh "Citizen Abel" game developed by Chung.
 The first two games were coded in 1999, while the following three were written between 2000 and 2004.
 The sixth game in the series, Gravity Bone (2008), became the first to be published.
 On the Tone Control podcast, he spoke about how every game he has produced, including Thirty Flights of Loving, takes place in the same shared universe.

 Thirty Flights of Loving includes references and Easter eggs, as did Gravity Bone.
 Films such as Three Days of the Condor and The Conversation, film directors Steven Soderbergh and Quentin Tarantino, games such as Zork and Saints Row: The Third, and animated shows like Animaniacs and TaleSpin are referenced in the campaign.
 Unlike most of Chung's previous games, Thirty Flights of Loving was not framed around a certain musical composition.
 It incorporates music composed by Idle Thumbs member Chris Remo, while additional audio was provided by Jared Emerson-Johnson and A.J.
-Locascio.
+LoCascio.
 It makes use of Soundsnap's sound library.